Associate Dean for Learner Affairs

 - Create, evaluate, implement, review, and improve programs, policies, and approaches to activities considered usual and customary for high quality student affairs offices at medical schools in the United States.

-- Act as the institutional office responsible for the NRMP residency matching process (The Match) in the Medical College of Georgia, requiring familiarity with the regulations of the NRMP to ensure that the institution is in compliance with these regulations.
+- Act as the institutional office responsible for the NRMP process in the Medical College of Georgia, requiring familiarity with the regulations of the NRMP and ensure that the institution is in compliance with these regulations.

-- Coordinate the Match process for MCG students.
+- Coordinate the residency match process.
 This includes meeting with each student individually to prepare curriculum vitae's, personal statements, and Medical Student Performance Evaluation (MSPE).
-Office of Learner Affairs is responsible for collecting and transmitting transcripts, letters of recommendations, MSPEs, etc. for each student participating in the Match.
-For students who do not match, the Office of Learner Affairs' oversees the secondary match ("scramble") for unmatched students.
+Office of Student Affairs is responsible for collecting and transmitting transcripts, letters of recommendations, MSPEs, etc for each student participating in the match.
+For students who do not match, the office of student affairs' oversees the "scramble" for unmatched positions.

-- Organize the following major events in the Medical College of Georgia: Orientation for all MD class years, White Coat ceremony, Match Day ceremony, Cords and Awards, and Hooding ceremony.
+- Oversee the following major events in the Medical College of Georgia: Orientation for all class years, White Coat ceremony, Match Day ceremony, Cords and Awards, and Hooding ceremony.

-- Responsible for an effective advisement system (i.e., academic, career) for students enrolled in all phases of the MCG MD curriculum.
+- Responsible for an effective advisement system for students enrolled in all phases of the MCG curriculum.

 - Provide data and information for all accreditation reviews and participate in site visits representing the office of student affairs.
-Assure compliance with all LCME standards relevant to student affairs; support the DIO and PDs efforts to assure a learner-supportive clinical learning environment (CLE) in all venues
+Assure compliance with all LCME standards relevant to student affairs.

-- Serve as a contributing member of the Office of Academic Affairs team, and as the Group on Student Affairs (GSA) representative from MCG to the AAMC.
+- Serve as a contributing member of the academic affairs team, GSA representative with the AAMC.

-- Support and contribute to a comprehensive MCG Diversity Plan for all MCG campuses to include goals, policies, and practices as they relate to administrators, faculty, department chairs, fellow, residents, staff, and students.
+- Oversee a comprehensive MCG Diversity Plan for the MCG campuses to include goals, policies, and practices as they relate to administrators, faculty, department chairs, fellow, residents, staff, and students.

-- Design innovative approaches to educating the MCG community on issues of diversity & cultural competency and equity & inclusion in medicine.
-Partner with the Associate Dean for Curriculum and Senior Associate Dean for GME (DIO) to infuse cultural competency into the curriculum and the CLE.
+- Design innovative approaches to educating the medical school community on issues of diversity and cultural competency in medicine.
+Partner with the associate dean for curriculum and senior associate dean for graduate medical education to infuse cultural competency.

-- Serve as resource to prospective students and to faculty members for learner research programs, clinical experiences, and mentoring.
+- Must be available to all student organizations addressing issues of cultural competency; serve as resource to prospective students and physicians for research, clinical experiences, and mentoring.

-- Provide visible presence of MCG at relevant community and national events to include AAMC Group on Diversity and Inclusion, GSA, etc..
+- Provide visible presence of MCG at relevant community and national events to include AAMC Group on Diversity and Inclusion.